PedroOndh/WordPlease/README.md

 http://127.0.0.1:8000/
 ```

-*It's important to highlight that the categories will be created in the admin panel*
+*It's important to highlight that the categories will be created using the admin panel*

 ### API